renatolinsdigital/vanilla-js-spa/README.md

 Considering this project uses ES6 modules - that are subject to Same-origin policy - messing with files requires a local server like  __live-server__(for instance), which can be easily installed on VS Code.

+## Key features:

+- The app is fully responsive
+- Search log history can be used to trigger same searches again
+- Search log history is precisely dated, showing always the last searches
+- Search log is saved to local storage
+- Searching terms also works in the url
+- Routing between pages keeps navigation history

 ## Project intentional restrictions:

 - No Javascript frameworks